 The Early Learning Center

-Thank you for choosing the Early Learning Center.
-We look forward to providing your child with a caring and enriching environment.
+Thank you for choosing The Early Learning Center.
+We look forward to providing your child with a caring and enriching learning environment.

 The Early Learning Center is a child enrichment program designed to create the love of learning with a partnership between parents and teachers.
 Through discovery, growth, nurturing and creativity the children develop their highest potential.